Shivter14/BPM/CONTRIBUTING.md

 - Give it the following label: `Add new project`

-- In the message, include your project's github link.
+- In the message, include the following things:
+  - A package name for your project.
+(Example: `BPM`)
+  - Your project's github link.
 (Example: github.com/Shivter14/BPM)

 - Optionally, you can include a default download link.